 Current market conditions may be staging a repetition of some not-too-distant history—2003, the year of the Bush tax cuts.
 One month following the Bush tax cuts, the yield on the 10-year Treasury rose 150 basis points in the ensuing six weeks.
-Markets fell sharply as a result—the S&P 500 Index dropped 4.5%—but it wasn't the start of a long-term bear market.
-As yields stabilized, stocks resumed their upward bias, rallying 15% over the next four months.
+Markets fell sharply as a result—the S&P 500 Index dropped 4.5%—but it wasn't the start of a long-term bear market: As yields stabilized, stocks resumed their upward bias, rallying 15% over the next four months.

 The earnings growth backdrop of today also bears a strong resemblance to that of the Bush tax-cut period.
-In 2004, earnings accelerated in the wake of the tax cuts to 20% year-over-year, but multiples contracted.
+In 2004, earnings accelerated in the wake of the tax cuts to 20% year over year, but multiples contracted.
 The S&P 500 Index ended 2004 with a gain just shy of 11%.
 While earnings may well continue to rise in 2018, multiples may contract.
 That means equity market returns could still be positive this year, but would likely be less spectacular than the market gains of 2017.

-Although there are risks and rampant uncertainty, we would say this is no time to panic.
+Although there are risks and rampant uncertainty, we'd say this is no time to panic.
 Remember that the economic backdrop today is supportive of a healthy market environment.
 In addition, the recently steepening yield curve is as good an indicator as any that the likelihood of a recession is low.
 The current sell-off, while painful, may usefully remove some of the market’s froth, potentially reducing the intensity of future market corrections.